Okay, hang on a second, I have to think of Max murmuring “Mm…”

 How to do it…

-Just a note: Don’t use cooked shrimp.
+Note: Don’t use cooked shrimp.
 The shrimp will get rubbery and gross if it’s cooked then baked again.
 Don’t worry about it or the salmon cooking.
 It’ll start doing this just by pouring the sauce over it.
 But the baking will take care of the rest.